nginxinc/nginx-gateway-fabric/docs/developer/documentation.md

 # NGINX Gateway Fabric Docs

 The `/site` directory contains the user documentation for NGINX Gateway Fabric and the requirements for linting, building, and publishing the docs.
+Run all the `hugo` commands below from this directory.

 We use [Hugo](https://gohugo.io/) to build the docs for NGINX, with the [nginx-hugo-theme](https://github.com/nginxinc/nginx-hugo-theme).